 A quick note for you is if your dough is too wet. do not worry because you will be rolling out the almond flour pie crust on a clean surface with flour and there you can add more flour to it before rolling it.

 After I roll out the almond flour pie crust I transfer it to a sheet tray lined with parchment paper and chill it in the refrigerator until it’s time to stuff up!

-When making apple pies or apple galettes I like to use different apples because I believe it provides some amazing depth to the flavor of it.
+When making apple pies or galettes I like to use different apples because I believe it provides some amazing depth to the flavor of it.
 I used gala apples, granny smith apples and macintosh apples.
 I tell you this because I want you to use the apples that you most like so that it tastes the best to you.
-If you like just honey crisp apples, then that’s exactly what I want you to make in this apple galette recipe!
+If you like just honey crisp apples, then that’s exactly what I want you to make in this.